lshtm-genomics/omics-course/docs/day1/mapping.md

 ## Alignment of short reads

-A major step in most sequence analysis pipelines involves the alignment of reads against a reference genome, a requisite stage for downstream analyses.
+A major step in most sequence analysis pipelines involves the alignment of reads against a reference genome, a prequisite stage for downstream analyses.
 Traditional alignment software have become obsolete when dealing with the large amounts of short reads (millions) produced by NGS platforms and, during the last few years, software particularly designed to map short queries onto a long reference sequence have been produced.

 Currently popular alignment tools are summarised in Li & Homer (2010).
 As shown in column 5 in the Table below, most of them allow gaps in alignments.
 Effective gapped aligners avoid calling false SNPs predicted due to the presence of insertions and deletions (indels).
 Furthermore, software including paired-end information are capable of mapping repeat reads with uniquely mapped mates; they also correct alignment errors that are inconsistent with the constraints imposed by mate pairs in terms of distance and orientation.
 Base quality in reads has also been exploited by programs like MAQ improving alignment accuracy.